Karaburun is a small village in the northeast of Istanbul, near the Black Sea. Me and two friends cycled there and swam in the sea.

 Karaburun Coast, Istanbul

-Karaburun coast, Istanbul – The Black sea.
-It is usually wavier.
+Karaburun coast, Istanbul – The Black Sea.

 Cycling to Karaburun, Istanbul